j0eey/SimpleStore/README.md

 # SimpleStore

-A React Native e-commerce application built with TypeScript, featuring comprehensive testing and performance monitoring.
+A React Native e-commerce application built with TypeScript, featuring comprehensive testing with **46 snapshot tests** and performance monitoring.

 ## Getting Started